Commerce Commerce 1.x Payments & Gateways Stripe

 See Payment Methods for the basics of creating a payment method.

-The Stripe gateway has 3 properties:
+The Stripe gateway has a few properties:

 - Secret Key, which is used in server-side communication.
 Found under Account Settings > API Keys in the Stripe dashboard